Learn about founders and read their bios.

 Burkley (Burk) McKay Hansen (2001-2015)

-The original founder and forever honorary president of the Play For Burk Foundation, Inc. left a short but impactful legacy that has inspired many including the establishment of his foundation.
+The original founder and forever honorary president of the Play For Burk Foundation, Inc. left an impactful legacy during his short life that has inspired many including the establishment of his foundation.

 Burk’s final journal entry is a driver behind the focus of this organization and ended with the words, “Focus on other people.
 SERVICE”.
 With SERVICE written in all capital letters, it represents the importance he placed on helping others and putting them before himself.
 From his friendly and unique smile, known as the “Burk Smirk” he welcomed all and was loved by his family, friends and made a significant impact on those with whom he came into contact with.

 Burk’s life was tragically taken in an ATV accident on Easter weekend, April 4, 2015.
 Burk reminds us that while certain lives may be limited in duration, the impact an individual can make in the world is limitless.
 Certainly Burk’s legacy is one that surpasses his years upon the earth and his influence and example is continuing on in the hearts of those he influenced for good.

 Clinton is the father of Burk and is the founder of the foundation.
 He was born in Southeast Idaho and raised in Flagstaff, AZ in a blended family of 10 children!
 He and his family lived for 4 years in Katy, Texas before his job took him to Eagle Mountain, UT and then to Bartlesville, OK.
 He is an Eagle Scout and served 2 year mission for his church in Rosario, Argentina where he became fluent in Spanish and learned to love the people he taught.
 After his return, he met and married his wife, Tamara (Tami), in St. George, UT while they both attended Dixie State College.
 He received a Bachelor of Science degree in Business Management from Utah Valley University.
 He has worked for Phillips 66 since 2002.